-India To Host G20 Parliament Speakers' Summit Next Week
+India to host G20 Parliament Speakers' Summit next week

 “A pre-summit event, namely Parliamentary Forum on Lifestyle for Environment (LiFE), will be held on October 12 at Yashobhoomi.
 An exhibition titled ‘Mother of Democracy’ will also be organised to highlight India’s ancient and participative democratic traditions,” Birla said.

 The P20 delegates will also be taken on a tour of the new Parliament house, followed by a cultural evening and dinner hosted by the speaker.
-(Agencies)
+(PTI)